e-Spirit/fsxa-pwa/docs/components/FSXABaseComponent.md

 ```

 <hr>
-If you want to have type support for your props you can provide an interface and pass it as an generic like here the `Props` interface.
+If you want to have type support for your props you can provide an interface and pass it as a generic like the `Props` interface in this example.

 ```tsx
 @Component